Zeros of Rankin-Selberg $L$-functions in families: Introduction and statement of the main result

 follows from work of Soundararajan and Thorner \cite[Corollary 2.6]{ST}.
-Therefore, while an arbitrary Rankin--Selberg $L$-function $L(s,\pi\times\pi')$ does not yet have a standard zero-free region, the proportion of zeros near the line $\re(s)=1$ is vanishingly small.
-It follows from work of Brumley, Thorner, and Zaman \cite[Theorem 1.3]{BTZ} that if $\max\{n,n'\}\leq 4$, then\footnote{Both \cite{BTZ} and \cite{ST} assumed that $F=\Q$.
-The proofs can be made uniform over other number fields $F$ with minor modifications.}
+Therefore, while an arbitrary Rankin--Selberg $L$-function $L(s,\pi\times\pi')$ is not yet known to have the standard zero-free region \eqref{eqn:std_ZFR}, the bound \eqref{eqn:SoundThorner} ensures that the number of zeros in the region \eqref{eqn:std_ZFR} is $O_{n,n',[F:\Q]}(1)$.